I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 First, stateProto

-is defined as the prototype of state.
+is defined as the prototype of the state.

 let stateProto = {